How to Keep Livestock Water from Freezing All Winter Long

 For smaller animals, another effective but hands-on method is to simply check and refill water several times a day.
 Ducks, in particular, will keep water thawed by splashing in it as long as it doesn’t freeze solid.
 This method takes extra effort, but it’s effective when no electricity is available.

 Best for: Ducks and other small animals in mild climates or homesteads without power.
-This hands-on approach is great for those who are nearby to monitor water and keep it fresh throughout the day.
+This works best if you’re home enough to keep an eye on things and top off water during the day.

 Extra Tips and Tricks for All Animals